elijahguy/elijahguy/README.md

 Skills: / REACT / JS / HTML / CSS / Java / MySQL / Springboot / Bootstrap

 - 🔭 I’m currently working on a chat application , that allows you to privately chat with team members with your own login and community check it out!-https://chat-app-v2.com/
-- -  working on breaking bad app that displays info on the show and facts such as 'nicknames'https://github.com/elijahguy/Breaking-Bad-App-
--  🌱 I’m currently learning Java,Python
+-  🌱 I’m currently learning React, Javascript
 - 👯 I’m looking to collaborate on anywhere im needed
 - 💬 Ask me about Anything related to sneakers/React
 - 📫 How to reach me: https://www.linkedin.com/in/elijah-guy/